Considerations Before Applying

 All of our instruction is in English.
-If English is not your first language, you will need to take an English Oral Proficiency Exam, and we will need the scores.
+Applicants must be able to read, write, and speak the English language with a high degree of proficiency.
+If English is not your first language, you will be required to take an official English Proficiency test such as the Duolingo, TOEFL, or IELTS.

-International students (non-US residents) enrolled at Ethnos360 Bible Institute are required to purchase and maintain Traveler’s Medical Insurance for themselves, and their family if married, to cover any medical expenses they incur while in the United States.
-Canadian students with dual citizenship will also be required to purchase Traveler’s Medical Insurance if their only source for medical coverage is the Canadian health care system.
+International students (non-US residents and non-green card holders) enrolled at Ethnos360 Bible Institute are required to purchase and maintain travel medical insurance for themselves, and their family if married, to cover any medical expenses they incur while in the United States.
+Canadian students with dual citizenship will also be required to purchase travel medical insurance if their only source for medical coverage is the Canadian health care system.

 Due to the nature of our training program, we do not allow one spouse to attend while the other remains in their country of origin.
 We require that parents of minors do not leave their children in the country of origin, but attend as a family.